OpenFn/docs/blog/2023-02-01-lightning-beta.md

 Please record your screen ([Loom](https://www.loom.com/looms) is good and free) and share your feedback out loud while you go through the instructions below.
+Send the recording to our product manager Amber at amber@openfn.org.

+•Note: the recording will only be used internally.
+If you wish for it to be deleted once viewed please state so in the email.

 **_Please record yourself while working through the following tasks:_**